haddocking/haddocking.github.io/education/biomolecular-simulations-2019/Metadynamics_tutorial/index.md

 #### Job submission

-* **Step 12:** You are ready to submit!
+* **Step12:** You are ready to submit!
 Enter your username and password (or the course credentials provided to you).
 Remember that for this interface you do need guru access.

 Upon submission you will first be presented with a web page containing a link to the results page, but also an importantly a link to a haddockparameter file (simple text format) containing all settings and input data of your run.